 Keeping your children’s food safe isn’t just about what you feed them; it is also what you use to feed them.
-Traditional plastic bottles contain BPA, a potentially harmful chemical.
+Traditional plastic bottles can contain BPA, a potentially harmful chemical.
 There has recently been a surge in availability of both BPA-free and glass bottles.
 In addition to bottles, parents should be careful of the BPA and PVC found in other food storage containers.
 Find safe, healthy baby bottles in our Bottles & Sippy Cups section.

 Safe plastic is free of all bisphenols, not just BPA (learn more in our article An Alphabet of Bisphenols), and phthalates.
 Many bottles are made of polycarbonate plastic or polyvinyl chloride (PVC), and are then softened using BPA and phthalates, which are known hormone disruptors.
-A hormone disruptor is a synthetic chemical that acts like or imitates natural hormones.
-1 Hormone disruptors may cause “hormone alteration, reproductive system deficits, and low fertility” in boys, and “early-onset puberty” in girls.2
+A hormone disruptor is a synthetic chemical that acts like or imitates natural hormones1.
+Hormone disruptors may cause “hormone alteration, reproductive system deficits, and low fertility” in boys, and “early-onset puberty” in girls2.

 A Center for Disease Control study found BPA in 95% of urine of people tested; the younger the subject, the higher the concentration.
 The median level of chemical tested was higher than what we know can cause harm to animals3.
 In January 2008, a report published by the National Toxicology Program found BPA to be of concern for fetuses and small children.
 BPA was first discovered in 1891 during a search for synthetic estrogens.

 Chemicals from plastics are able to leach into your child’s food or drink with everyday use and especially with high heat exposure (i.e. microwave use, dishwashing, sterilizing)4.
 Studies have recorded the leaching of BPA into the bottle when it is frozen, heated, at room temperature, reused, etc5.

-If you want to use plastics, use polypropylene or polyethylene with #’s 1, 2, 4, 5.
-6
+If you want to use plastics, use polypropylene or polyethylene with the numbers 1, 2, 4, or 56.